ricardoduenez/Lab8.0/README.md

 # Lab8.0: The C++ file is a quadratic equation solver.
 The python file will figure out the day number of your birthday.
 The perl file will check for motifs in a DNA squence.
+The ruby file was me trying to figure out the bare basics of ruby's syntax.